Google Search Console: Best Beginners Guide 2023

 The first option (“domain” property) is the most relevant, but it involves validating the domain through the DNS, which is a bit more complex.
 This procedure allows Google to ensure that you are indeed the owner of the site in question – the data provided by the Google Search Console is not public.

-What is the Google Search Console for?
+What is the use Google Search Console?

 To comprehend the benefit of Google’s tool, it is necessary to understand two things: how the search engine works and Google’s dominance in the market.